bryborge/cosmos/README.md

 ## About the Project

-Cosmos is a mono-repo where I define and manage infrastructure in my homelab, and on various cloud provider platforms, adhering to infrastructure-as-code principles where possible.
+Cosmos is a monorepo where I define and manage infrastructure in my homelab, and on various cloud provider platforms, adhering to infrastructure-as-code principles where possible.

 ## Naming Structure